Finding Wesley Bloom

 Perhaps Susan Bloom’s arrival at about that time provided Mrs. Green with at least occasional female companionship, but without doubt, life in these remote areas was dreadfully lonely for women.

-Wesley and Susan’s third child, a son named either Albert or Edward, was born while they lived at Trail Creek.
-The Sheridan Enterprise newspaper, in a section on news from Corbett, reported that the baby was born at home on March 1, 1892 and weighed 11 pounds.[xiv]
+Wesley and Susan’s third child, a son named either Albert or Edward, was born at their Trout Creek homestead.
+The Sheridan Enterprise newspaper, in a section on news from Corbett, reported that the baby was born at home on March 1, 1892 and weighed 11 pounds.[xii]
+While it’s safe to say little Albert or Edward was a good-sized infant, the 11-pound weight was likely a guess rather than a precise measurement.
 Susan was just 22 years old, and this was her third child.
-Childbirth at this time was fraught with peril under the best of circumstances, and delivering an 11-pound child at home with no medical assistance must have been terrifying.
+Childbirth at this time was fraught with peril under the best of circumstances, and delivering a big baby at home with no medical assistance must have been terrifying.

-In early 1893, shortly after the above picture was taken, Wesley moved his family to their homestead on Trout Creek.
-Within months, a tragic accident took the life of Susan Bloom and the baby.
+Within months of the family being immortalized in the above photo, a tragic accident took the life of Susan Bloom and the baby.
 The details of what happened vary, but the following excerpt from several area newspapers recites the account as it was immediately reported from someone in the area in a letter to Mrs. O.P.
 Hanna in Big Horn, WY.

 Days later, they recovered the body of the baby several miles downstream, but they never found Mrs. Bloom’s body.
 Wesley was still looking for her body in August, to no avail, when he placed the following ad in the Red Lodge Picket: